naenumtou/ifrs9/PD/README.md

 * `cointegrationReg.ipynb`: The cointegration analysis of regression model using Engle–Granger two-step method.
 ### Lifetime
 * `lifetimeCalibration.ipynb`: The lifetime calibration using `fsolve` scipy function to minimise to error between overall level and risk grade level.
+* `vasicekTransitionMatrix.ipynb`: The Vasicek model to create lifetime PD Term structure by using transition matrix and incorporating the forward-looking information by Vasicek single factor approach.

 ## PD Validation
 ### Unbias